projectcapsule/capsule/docs/operator/references.md

     allowedRegex: <regex>
 ```

-Capsule assures that all _PersistentVolumeClaim_ resources created in the tenant can use only one of the allowed Storage Classes.
+Capsule assures that all _PersistentVolumeClaim_ resources created in the tenant can use only one of the allowed _StorageClasses_.

 ```yaml
 apiVersion: v1